GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

 	an 'I' will be displayed on the same line as the function that can be overridden.

-	If a non ftrace trampoline is attached (BPF) a 'D' will be displayed.
-	Note, normal ftrace trampolines can also be attached, but only one "direct" trampoline can be attached to a given function at a time.

-	Some architectures can not call direct trampolines, but instead have the ftrace ops function located above the function entry point.
-In such cases an 'O' will be displayed.

-	If a function had either the "ip modify" or a "direct" call attached to it in the past, a 'M' will be shown.
-This flag is never cleared.
-It is used to know if a function was every modified by the ftrace infrastructure, and can be used for debugging.

 	If the architecture supports it, it will also show what callback is being directly called by the function.
 If the count is greater than 1 it most likely will be ftrace_ops_list_func().

-	If the callback of a function jumps to a trampoline that is specific to the callback and which is not the standard trampoline, its address will be printed as well as the function that the trampoline calls.
+	If the callback of the function jumps to a trampoline that is specific to a the callback and not the standard trampoline, its address will be printed as well as the function that the trampoline calls.

-  touched_functions:

-	This file contains all the functions that ever had a function callback to it via the ftrace infrastructure.
-It has the same format as enabled_functions but shows all functions that have every been traced.

-	To see any function that has every been modified by "ip modify" or a direct trampoline, one can perform the following command:

-	grep ' M ' /sys/kernel/tracing/touched_functions

   function_profile_enabled: